aaccurso/aaccurso.github.io/_posts/2017-02-18-tabisworld.markdown

 {% include card.html data=site.data.tabisworld.play-with-energies %}
 {% include card.html data=site.data.tabisworld.peace-chain %}

-## The End
+## Game Over

 The main phase of the project ended when we finished the first batch of 10 games.

 After reaching this milestone, I made a trip to Europe and when I came back I switched to leading a small team that would build the **TABI Web Platform** that integrated the whole universe of games and provided useful tools to the teachers.

-But this is _another story_ that could very well fit in another post.
+But that is _another story_ that could very well fit in a different post.

-TABI marked my career and was one of the most enjoyable projects I was involved.
+All in all, TABI marked my career and was one of the most enjoyable projects I was involved.

 It was a pleasure to contribute to the education of children by developing games, which makes it even more fun.